 Use a Cuticle-Remover Pen to Melt Them Away

 Since cutting cuticles can get tricky fast, celebrity manicurist Deborah Lippmann says to leave the cutting to the professionals and use a cuticle remover instead.
 Fortunately for us, Lippmann recently came out with a Cuticle Remover Pen, which makes the dissolving process easy as can be.
 After applying the pen, Lippmann recommends using a stainless steel pusher to gently ease cuticles back.

 Just as you should try to never cut your cuticles, you should never pull them either.

-Try a DIY Cuticle Oil With Jojoba and Almond Oils
+Try a Cuticle Oil With Jojoba and Almond Oils

 Rayma says to combine all ingredients into a glass dropper bottle.
 Shake well and use it as you please.
 After applying the oil, allow it to sink in for a few minutes before trying to push your cuticles back.

 In addition to strengthening nails, apple cider vinegar can help loosen cuticles so that they’re easier to push back.
 Soak your fingers in a bowl of ACV for five to 10 minutes and push back accordingly.

 Use a Buffer to Remove Unruly Cuticles